NickWentworth/portfolio/src/posts/chess/2-move-generation.md

 }
 ```

-Finally, we just have to determine which of the possible locations are actually valid (still pseudo-legal) moves.
+Finally, we just have to determine which of the possible locations are actually valid squares.
 Obviously, from the initial position, the king can't move anywhere becasue it is surrounded by neighboring pieces.

 To remedy this, we need to build another bitboard to mask out invalid squares.
-In our case, the only invalid squares are those of the same color, so we can bitwise `NOT` that board, resulting in a bitboard that properly masks out moves that would land on same-color pieces.
+In our case, the only invalid squares are those of the same color, so we can bitwise `NOT` that board, resulting in a bitboard that will mask out moves landing on same-color pieces.

 ```rust
 generate_king_moves(king_position) & !board.active_pieces();
 ```

-This is what the process looks like visually with the initial white knight on `b1`:
+This is what the process looks like visually, with the initial `Knight` on `b1`:

 <div className='flex flex-wrap justify-center gap-4'>
     <Bitboard squares={[40,42,51]} description='generate_knight_moves()' />